Analyzing Semiconductor Failure

 Noted anomalies must be analyzed with cause and effect in mind.
-An electrical overstress site on a cracked die in a broken integrated circuit package might have occurred prior to lid removal and could be the cause of failure.
+An electrical overstress site on a cracked die in a broken integrated circuit package might have occurred prior to lid removal and could be the cause of the semiconductor failure.
 It’s essential that repair personnel be educated about the importance of ESD precautions and general component handling and care.

 Failure modes readily identified by the low-power stereo microscope include contaminants on the package surface (often located between the leads), which can cause electrical leakage or shorts; fractured or broken dielectrics or glass seals; fractures in weld seams, blow holes, voids, etc; broken leads or loose feed-through pins; and arc-over or burns across the dielectrics.

 The medium- to high-power optical microscope, generally used to accentuate a failure mode already detected by other means, is especially effective for examining fractures in leads, plating and glass-to-metal seals; chemical damage to nonconductive glasses; and small defects in weld zones.